PORTUGALXPERT PROPERTY GUIDE

 6. Deal Closing

 We now walk you through the final steps to complete the property purchase.
-From signing the Promissory Contract to conducting due diligence and finalizing the mortgage.
-We ensure all legal formalities are carefully managed, leading up to the definitive step of signing the Final Deed.
+From signing the Promissory Contract to the mortgage check, we ensure all legal formalities are carefully managed, leading up to the definitive step of signing the Final Deed.

 Promissory Contracts